biblhertz/Datathink23_MappingGND/README.md

 ## Sample Project: Churches in Rome

-In the example, we look for church buildings in the center of Rome.
+In this sample project, we look for church buildings in the center of Rome and try to connect them to our bibliographic and photographic holdings - using the common GND entitiy.

 ## Step 1:  Choosing the Places in OSM

+The starting point are the churches themselves.
+Since we don't have direct access to the municipal cataster (which BTW is not as updated as one would like) we use the OpenStreetMap data.
+That way, we have vector data we can freely use (and abuse) and publish!

+If anyone is still unsure about OpenStreetMap: it's the global mapping initiative started in 2004 with now over 10 Million contributors, and updates every minute.
+Everything is covered by the Open Database license, similar to the Creative Commons SA-BY.

 ### The OpenStreetMap Way of Mapping

+The Openstreetmap way of mapping is by way of Nodes, Ways and Relations: points, polyons and multipolygons in technical speak.

-Sample church: Sant’Eustachio in Campo Marzio
+Let's have a look at for example the church of Sant’Eustachio in Campo Marzio:

 https://www.openstreetmap.org/way/128740195#map=19/41.89865/12.47573